Rick Mears: 1991–1992

-In 1991 during a practice session Mears hit the wall at Indianapolis for the first time in his career.
-The next day, he climbed into his backup car and claimed his record 6th career pole position.
-Twenty laps from the end of the 500, it looked like Mears was set to be the runner-up behind Michael Andretti.
-However, when a subsequent yellow flag period erased Andretti's 15-second lead, Mears gained the lead as Andretti opted to pit for fuel.
-It was a short-lived lead, as Andretti passed Mears around the outside into the first turn.
-A lap later Mears regained the lead, using the same move Andretti had.
-Turning up his turbocharger, he then pulled away to win a fourth Indy 500, becoming the third driver to do so.
-In August 1991, in the Michigan 500, he won his last race.
+In 1991, during a practice session, Mears hit the wall in Indianapolis for the first time in his career.
+The next day, he climbed into his backup car, and claimed his record 6th career pole position.

+Twenty laps from the end of the Indianapolis 500, it looked like Mears was set to be the runner-up behind Michael Andretti.
+However, when a subsequent yellow flag erased Andretti's 15-second lead, Mears gained the lead as Andretti opted to pit for fuel.
+It was a short-lived lead, as Andretti passed Mears around the outside of the first turn.
+A lap later Mears regained the lead, using the same move Andretti had used.
+Turning up his turbocharger, he then pulled away to win a fourth Indy 500, becoming the third driver to win four times at Indianapolis.
+Then, in August of 1991, he won his last race at the Michigan 500.

-At the 1992 Indianapolis 500 Mears broke a wrist in a crash during practice and then crashed out of the race for the first time in his career as he could not avoid Jim Crawford's spinning car in turn 1.
-He raced only four more times in 1992 and then announced his retirement from racing at the Penske team's Christmas party.
-No one except Penske himself and Rick's wife, Chris, knew of his plans to retire.
+At the 1992 Indianapolis 500, Mears broke a wrist in a crash during practice and then crashed out of the race for the first time in his career while trying to avoid Jim Crawford's spinning car in turn 1.
+He raced only four more times in 1992 and then announced his retirement from racing at the Team Penske's Christmas party.
+No one except Penske and Rick's wife, Chris, knew of his plans to retire.
 He had just turned 41 years old.